 Alternatively, for guests who do not wish to hire a car, there are several other shuttles/limo services you can book in advance.
 However, Taxis are the most obvious choice for most guests.
-Expect to pay $50 between Orlando International & Universal Hotels.
-Remember children 5 and under need a child car seat when in Florida and you might wait longer for a taxi if you need this.
+Remember, children five and under need a car seat in Florida, and you might wait longer for a taxi if you need this.

 Getting Around Walt Disney World Without a Car

 Getting around Disney World without a car is easy.
 Disney has its own fantastic internal travel network.
-From buses, monorail & ferries you will be transported across Disney World for free from your resort.
+From buses, the Skyliner monorails, and ferries, you will be transported across Disney World for free from your resort.

-Complimentary transportation is available from all resorts 45 minutes before Disney Theme Park opening time up to one hour after Disney Theme Park closing time.
+Complimentary transportation is available from all resorts approximately 45 minutes before Disney Theme Park opening time up to one hour after Disney Theme Park closing time.
 Additionally, buses run until one hour after Disney Springs closes.
 However, don’t worry if you have a delayed dining reservation; Disney will get you back to your resort!

 Services are regular and reliable.
-However; it does take a little longer than driving so remember to leave in plenty of time if you have made dining reservations, etc. You can get route information from the My Disney Experience App.
+However, it does take a little longer than driving, so remember to leave in plenty of time if you have made dining reservations, etc. You can get route information from the My Disney Experience App.

-It is also worth remembering that direct routes are not available to all locations.
+It is also worth remembering that direct routes are unavailable to all locations.
 To travel to most other resorts, you must change either at a Park or Disney Springs.

 Many shuttles stop at a more distant bus stop or at the Transportation & Ticket Center.
-You might need to use Disney Transportation to get you to your final destination.
-Having to navigate additional transportation can easily add an extra hour to your journey.
+You might need to use Disney Transportation to reach your final destination.
+Navigating additional transportation can easily add an extra hour to your journey.

-If you are staying in an Orlando Villa having a car is really the only option.
-While you might manage using taxis for a couple of days.
-This will soon add up to a very expensive option for longer stays.
+If you are staying in an Orlando Villa, having a car is the only option.
+While you might manage using taxis for a couple of days, they will soon add up to a very expensive option for longer stays.

 Disney World to Universal Resort Orlando or Elsewhere

-Disney World & Universal do not run transport to each other’s parks.
-However; it is not difficult to get between Universal and Disney.
+Disney World and Universal do not run transport to each other’s parks.
+However, it is not difficult to get between Universal and Disney.

-Perhaps not quite as easy but cheaper is catching an Uber or Lyft.
+Perhaps not quite as easy, but cheaper is catching an Uber or Lyft.
 Uber & Lyft are both cashless taxi services.
-You order your taxi from an App and your payment is taken from a pre-registered card.
-Prior to your driver arriving you will receive details of the driver, previous reviews, the car being driven and expected cost of your journey.
+You order your taxi from an App, and your payment is taken from a pre-registered card.
+Before your driver arrives, you will receive details of the driver, previous reviews, the car being driven, and the expected cost of your journey.

 We have never waited longer than a few minutes for an Uber.
-Both these services in our opinion are a game changer for guests who do not wish to hire a car.
+Both these services, in our opinion, are game changers for guests who do not wish to hire a car.
 Both Uber and Lyft work out far cheaper than regular taxis.
 With a full audit trail, it also feels a lot safer.
-The only negative is you must have access to either 3G/4G or WiFi to order a taxi.
+The only negative is you must have access to 3G/4G or WiFi to order a taxi.

 An alternative option to get between Universal and Disney is a shared bus.
 Mears provide a service which we have used before.
-Hotel staff; depending on how helpful they are; will arrange this for you.
+Depending on how helpful they are, hotel staff will arrange this for you.

-From our experience, if there are more than 3 of you getting a taxi or Uber works out cheaper than the Mears shuttle.
+From our experience, if there are more than 3 of you, getting a taxi or Uber works out cheaper than the Mears shuttle.
 However, for couples, it is an option worth considering.
-Your bus will also make multiple stops for pickups and drop-offs so it will take longer to get to your destination than a taxi.
+Your bus will also make multiple stops for pickups and drop-offs, so it will take longer to reach your destination than a taxi.

 Why Not Stay in More than 1 Hotel?

-If you are planning to spend more than 1 day at Universal or Seaworld it is worth considering staying in more than 1 hotel.
-Often it will work out cheaper moving to another hotel than paying for multiple transfers.
+If you plan to spend more than one day at Universal or Seaworld, it is worth considering staying in more than one hotel.
+Often it will work out cheaper to move to another hotel than pay for multiple transfers.

-Walt Disney World & Universal Orlando Resorts are not cheap and if you are visiting other attractions you lose some of the home resort benefits.
+Walt Disney World & Universal Orlando Resorts are not cheap; visiting other attractions means losing some of the home resort benefits.

 Minnie Van Service

-Minnie Van is a new service offered at Walt Disney World.
-This new service is not complimentary and has been gradually rolled out over the last couple of years to now include all guests.
+Minnie Van is now running again at Walt Disney World.
 Guests can be transported in a dedicated Minnie Van anywhere within Walt Disney World, but the service is not cheap.
-You can also be transported from Orlando International only if staying in Club Level.
+You can also be transported to and from Orlando International only if staying in Club Level.

-Disney had obviously spotted the opportunities in the Uber/Lyft market and have created their own competitor.
-Actually, Disney is running this service with Lyft and you need access to the Lyft App.
+Disney had spotted the opportunities in the Uber/Lyft market and created their own competitor.
+Actually, Disney is running this service with Lyft, and you need access to the Lyft App.

 Any Cast Member at your Resort Front Desk will help you get started.
-Up to 6 guests can travel in 1 car and there are 2 junior car seats available for all vehicles.
-There are options for Wheelchairs and Scooters but you may wait longer.
+Up to 6 guests can travel in 1 car, and two junior car seats are available for all vehicles.
+There are options for Wheelchairs and Scooters, but you may wait longer.
 The availability of accessible vehicles is a big positive and possibly the only reason I can think of for not using a regular Uber or Lyft.

-One advantage the Minnie Van Service has over Uber, Lyft and traditional taxis is drop off and pick up points.
+One advantage the Minnie Van Service has over Uber, Lyft, and traditional taxis is drop-off and pick-up points.
 The Minnie Van Service has much nearer points to the entrance at all theme parks.
 Other services must drop off at the Ticket & Transportation Center for the Magic Kingdom, but we recommend getting a taxi to the Contemporary and walking.

-While not hiring a car is not an option for everyone we do think it is feasible to do Orlando without a car.
-If you are planning to only visit Walt Disney World and stay on site we can’t see any reasons to hire a car.
-Avoiding the new resort parking charge will save you considerable money.
+While not hiring a car is not an option for everyone, we think it is feasible to do Orlando without a car.
+If you are planning to only visit Walt Disney World and stay on-site, we can’t see any reasons to hire a car.

-Visit our Guide To Disney World Transport to learn more about travelling within Walt Disney World.
+Visit our Guide To Disney World Transport to learn more about traveling within Walt Disney World.